n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/MailerLite/README.md

 4. Enter the name of the subscriber in the ***Name*** field.
 5. Click on ***Execute Node*** to run the node.
 :::
-In the screenshot below, you will notice that the node creates a new subscriber with their name.
+In the screenshot below, you will notice that the node creates a new subscriber with their name and email.

 ![Using the MailerLite node to create a room](./MailerLite_node.png)